Boosting Quality and Satisfaction in an Increasingly Competitive Market

 In just six short months, the Healthy Rewards program not only met, but exceeded initial program goals.
 Along with the plan’s other enterprise-wide improvement initiatives, Healthy Rewards improved quality scores, enhanced member health, and boosted the plan’s bottom line.

 Impressive Participation and Gap Closure

 The number of targeted members who chose to participate in Healthy Rewards was 2x higher than the initial program goal, proving that members see value in a program that meaningfully engages them in their health.

 On average, nearly 50% of participating members, most of whom were historically non-compliant and generally unresponsive, completed all of their assigned health actions.
-In total, participants completed nearly 2,000 high-value healthcare activities, such as monitoring physical health, flu shot, and improving physical and mental health.
+In total, participants completed nearly 2,000 high-value health actions, such as monitoring physical health, flu shot, and improving physical and mental health.

 Increase in Measure-Level and Overall Star Ratings

-Thanks to the 2018 Healthy Rewards program and other enterprise-wide initiatives, Blue Cross of Idaho saw its Part C Star Rating jump from a 3.5 to a 4.0 in the 2020 Star Ratings, putting the plan in a far more advantageous position financially and competitively.
+Thanks to the Healthy Rewards program and other enterprise-wide initiatives, Blue Cross of Idaho saw its Part C Star Rating jump from a 3.5 to a 4.0 in Star Ratings, putting the plan in a far more advantageous position financially and competitively.

 At the measure level, Blue Cross of Idaho moved up a full Star in four Part C measures and maintained its Star Rating in six Part C measures —all of which were part of the Healthy Rewards program.